balajibalasubramaniam/CircuitPlayground/AddLightSensorAndLiveData/README.md

 Press the reset button to launch the code.
 If you don't get graphics on the TFT, check the assembly video below.

 # Video
-For Lab-1 video instructions - follow the below URL.
+For Lab-1 display temperature video instructions - follow the below URL.
 YouTube - [https://youtu.be/JFP1OR6FBrw](https://youtu.be/JFP1OR6FBrw)

-For Lab-2 video instructions - follow the below URL.
+For Lab-2 add light sensor and live stream data video instructions - follow the below URL.
 YouTube - [https://youtu.be/BQ2cf9JVNMQ](https://youtu.be/BQ2cf9JVNMQ)